 The Transfer Pricing Law Review: Editors' Preface

-It has been a great pleasure to edit this fourth edition of The Transfer Pricing Law Review.
+It has been a great pleasure to edit this sixth edition of The Transfer Pricing Law Review.
 This publication aims to give readers a high-level overview of the principal transfer pricing rules in each country covered in the Review.
-Each chapter summarises the country's substantive transfer pricing rules, explains how a transfer pricing dispute is handled, from initial scrutiny through to litigation or settlement, and discusses the interaction between transfer pricing and other parts of the tax code (such as withholding taxes, customs duties, and attempts to prevent double taxation).
+Each chapter summarises the country's substantive transfer pricing rules, explains how a transfer pricing dispute is handled, from initial scrutiny through to litigation or settlement, and discusses the interaction between transfer pricing and other parts of the tax code (such as withholding taxes, customs duties and attempts to prevent double taxation).